Chavez Community Resource Center

 Oceanside, CA 92054

-Though Chavez Community Resource Center no longer has an on-site City of Oceanside Community Resource Center Assistant due to budget reductions, it remains under the management of the Neighborhood Services Department and continues to provide a site in the neighborhood that is used for programs and meetings of benefit to residents.
+Chavez Community Resource Center has a full-time on-site City of Oceanside Community Resource Center Assistant under the management of the Neighborhood Services Department and continues to provide a site in the neighborhood that is used for programs and community meetings benefiting the residents.

-The Eastside Neighborhood Association holds their community meeting at Chavez Community Resource Center on the fourth Thursday each month at 6:00 pm.
+The Eastside Neighborhood Association holds their community meeting at Chavez Community Resource Center on the last Thursday each month at 6:00 pm.

 Branch 1086 general email address: